pietroperona/mcp-server-template/README.md

 *Last Updated: July 2025*

-## Features at a Glance
+## Key Features

-- 🔌 **Multi-Platform Compatibility**: Works with Claude Desktop, Claude Web, and Claude API
+- **Multi-Platform Compatibility**: Works with Claude Desktop, Claude Web, and Claude API
-- 🔒 **Comprehensive Auth Support**: API Key, Bearer Token, OAuth2, Basic Auth
+- **Comprehensive Auth Support**: API Key, Bearer Token, OAuth2, Basic Auth
-- 🚦 **Rate Limiting**: Configurable request throttling to avoid API bans
+- **Rate Limiting**: Configurable request throttling to avoid API limits
-- 🧩 **Ready-to-Use Tools**: 6 pre-built generic API tools adaptable to any service
+- **Ready-to-Use Tools**: 6 pre-built generic API tools adaptable to any service
-- 🚀 **One-Click Deployment**: Render.com integration with pre-configured settings
+- **One-Click Deployment**: Render.com integration with pre-configured settings
-- 🐳 **Docker Support**: Containerization for cloud deployments
+- **Docker Support**: Containerization for cloud deployments (beta - community testing welcome)
-- 🛠️ **Robust Error Handling**: Detailed error reporting and recovery
+- **Robust Error Handling**: Detailed error reporting and recovery
-- 🧪 **Testable Components**: Each module can be tested independently
+- **Testable Components**: Each module can be tested independently
-- 🔄 **Session Management Fix**: Prevents "Event loop is closed" errors
+- **Session Management**: Prevents "Event loop is closed" errors

 ## What This Does

 This template generates a complete MCP server project that lets Claude AI interact with any API.
 Think of it as a bridge between Claude and the external services you want to use.

-**Example**: Generate a weather MCP server in 2 minutes, deploy it to Render.com, and suddenly Claude can check weather for any city in the world.
+**Example scenarios:**
+- Weather data from meteorological services
+- News headlines from news APIs
+- Stock prices from financial data providers
+- Social media posts from platform APIs
+- E-commerce data from marketplace APIs

 ## Tech Stack